Back to Program in Women's Oncology

-- Nationally recognized complementing care program including therapeutic massage, deep relaxation, meditation, art therapy and animal companionship during chemotherapy and in follow-up.
+- Nationally recognized integrative care program including therapeutic massage, deep relaxation, meditation, art therapy and animal companionship during chemotherapy and in follow-up.

 - The Women & Infants' Telemedicine Network ("Virtual Presence"): an interactive videoconference linkage between the oncology program, the hospital conference rooms, the OR and a growing network of hospitals in New England and internationally who look to us for leadership in cancer care.
 Physicians can, for example, participate in tumor boards, the OR, or outpatient office consultation; "Virtual Presence" is the future, and today it provides an excellent tool for fellows to interact in the coming media age of networks.